 - Full name of the patient (minimum first and last names), no abbreviations or pet name.

-- The unique identifying number (i.e. the hospital identification number, as allocated through PAS/ Real-time).
+- The unique identifying number (i.e. the hospital identification number).

 The patient/parent/carer/partner should verify patient identification details entered into the patient health records by being asked (where possible) to repeat the information back.